 Cooking Duck at l’Orange or Duck with Orange Sauce is a fancy way to cook duck.
 At home, we mostly cook the duck in a creole sauce because it is simpler and easier.
-I decided to cook Duck a l’Orange because I could not remember when we had it or when the last time I even made.
-I have cooked so many dishes that sometimes I don’t even remember how I have done them.
+I decided to cook and share my recipe for Duck a l’Orange because when you think of duck you say “a l’orange.”

 So the duck recipe is pretty simple.
 I had to add my spin to it to make it my way of course.
 We all know that duck is very fattening and because of that, I prefer cooking my duck cut into pieces than whole.
 I find that the fat melts better than when the duck is whole.

-I marinated the duck pieces with a mixture of my Herbs and Spices Blend for Poultry, chicken bouillon powder and my beautiful Veggies Hot Pepper Mixture.
+I marinated the duck pieces with a mixture of my Noubess Original Hot and Spicy Condiment, Poultry Seasoning and salt.
 That always works for me!
 By the way, the same process of cutting up and cleaning as if you had a chicken applies.
 For cleaning meat, I always use white vinegar, lemon or lime.